JetBrains/guide/site/python/tutorials/fastapi-aws-kubernetes/cleanup/index.md

 Hello everyone!
 Welcome to the PyCharm FastAPI Tutorial Series.

-In this tutorial we will be removing our AWS resources.
+In this tutorial, we will be removing our AWS resources.
 I recommend watching the video, if you want you can even skip it.

 - This is completely optional.